Skip to content

 Add a Declaration

 Publish an aipolicy.json file on your own domain to test the full pipeline.
-This lets you observe how your AI systems (and others) discover and respond to governance signals in a real environment.
+This lets you observe how AI crawlers discover governance signals in a real environment — and contribute your declaration to the training data corpus that teaches future AI models how to behave.

 Adoption Guide